Choose the dinner area before the restaurant

 Plan one serious meal, then keep the other food moment easy

-• Use Boston Public Market or Mike's Pastry when the group needs a lower-commitment food stop.
+• Use Boston Public Market, Mike's Pastry, Regina, or Flour when the group needs food without another full reservation.

 Work or waterfront day